Gwendal-github/MemeMaker/ReadMe.md

 Installation :
+1/ Make sure Java 11+ is installed
-1/ Download JDA and JSON packages (mandatory for the bot to run) 2/ In a CMD ; Compile with packages in the same folder than Bot.java: javac -cp .\*; Bot.java
+2/ Download JDA and JSON packages (mandatory for the bot to run) 3/ In a CMD ; Compile with packages in the same folder than Bot.java: javac -cp .\*; Bot.java

 Launch :
 1/ Be sure to have a Discord Bot App set up and copy his app key